pierrediedhiou/cybersecurity-journey/glossary.md

 responsible for responding to and managing cybersecurity incidents within an organization.
 Works closely with the SOC during active incidents
+- **C2 Server** — Command and Control server, infrastructure used by attackers to remotely control compromised systems and receive stolen data
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU